 By visiting the Memorial Grounds and/or the Memorial Museum, you are acknowledging that you understand, and that you voluntarily assume, the inherent risk related to exposure to the novel coronavirus (COVID-19) while visiting the Memorial Grounds and/or the Memorial Museum.
 The Memorial will not be responsible for any exposure to the novel coronavirus (COVID-19) while visiting.

 Please help keep all of us healthy and safe.

 We look forward to safely welcoming you as you come here to remember those who were killed, those who survived and those changed forever.

 - For everyone’s safety, cloth or disposable face coverings (masks) are encouraged inside the Memorial Museum for all guests and staff working in the Museum.
 Unvaccinated visitors are required to wear a mask while within the Museum.

-- Regular daily cleaning and sanitation protocols will continue, with enhanced frequency protocols instituted daily in high-traffic and high-touch locations within the Museum and on the grounds using EPA-approved disinfectants.
+- We have regular daily cleaning and sanitation protocols including enhanced frequency in high-traffic and high-touch locations within the Museum and on the grounds using EPA-approved disinfectants.

 - Hand washing supplies will be restocked regularly in all restroom facilities, and sanitizer stations have been placed throughout the Museum and Outdoor Symbolic Memorial for your use.

 - Sneeze guards have been installed in the Museum Lobby and Museum Store limiting your close proximity person-to-person exposure.

 - Stay home if you are sick or do not feel well.